unexist/blog/_posts/2021-09-09-specification-by-example.md

 tester have a short session about what has to be done.
 During this session, they share their knowledge, talk about edge cases and define test cases how this story can be verified and accepted.

-The format of the output is completey open, ranging from simple lines written down on the story card or a rough table with values of edge cases, that have to be considered.
+The format of the output is completely open, ranging from simple lines written down on the story card or a rough table with values of edge cases, that have to be considered.
 The key here is the exchange of knowledge, which directly improves the understanding of the story of the participants and also might lead to interesting questions and problems.